jawhien/extendedTotalCmd/addon/doc/en/readme.md

 Q: The add-on does not support my language, can I help with the translation?

 A: Yes, please send me letter to the email address indicated in the add-on, and I will send you the necessary files and instructions.
-You can view the author’s email address in the NVDA Add-ons Manager.
+You can view the authorâ€™s email address in the NVDA Add-ons Manager.

 <a name="user-content-change-log"></a>
 # Change log